fernandoescolar/dotnet-tool-gist/README.md

 ## Installation

-To install dotnet-gist, you'll need to have the .NET Core SDK installed on your machine.
+To install dotnet-tool-gist, you'll need to have the .NET Core SDK installed on your machine.
 If you don't have it already, you can download it from the official .NET website: https://dotnet.microsoft.com/download.

-Once you have the .NET Core SDK installed, you can install dotnet-gist using the following command:
+Once you have the .NET Core SDK installed, you can install dotnet-tool-gist using the following command:

 ```bash
 dotnet tool install -g dotnet-tool-gist
 ```

-This will install the latest version of dotnet-gist globally on your machine, so you can use it from anywhere in your terminal.
+This will install the latest version of dotnet-tool-gist globally on your machine, so you can use it from anywhere in your terminal.

-To verify that dotnet-gist was insdotnettalled correctly, you can run the following command:
+To verify that dotnet-tool-gist was insdotnettalled correctly, you can run the following command:

 ```bash
 dotnet gist --version
 ```

-If everything was installed correctly, you should see the version number of dotnet-gist printed to the terminal.
+If everything was installed correctly, you should see the version number of dotnet-tool-gist printed to the terminal.

 ## Usage

-Once you have dotnet-gist installed, you can use it to manage your GitHub Gists directly from the .NET CLI.
-Here are some examples of how you can use dotnet-gist:
+Once you have dotnet-tool-gist installed, you can use it to manage your GitHub Gists directly from the .NET CLI.
+Here are some examples of how you can use dotnet-tool-gist:

 ### Add